FernandoRizzonSchwarz/FernandoRizzonSchwarz/README.md

 <div align="center">

-I'm a high school student focused on back-end development with Python and others.
+I'm a high school student focused on front-end and back-end development with Python and others.
 I'm currently self-studying programming tools and always looking to grow in the field.
 I'm eager to apply what I learn and continue expanding my knowledge.
 ## 🤍⚙️ Tech Playground ⚙️🤍

 </div>